Face masks and COVID-19: requirements in Australian states and territories

 - not have strong feelings about face masks at all.

-In areas where face masks are required, teenagers will usually adjust.
+In areas where face masks are required, teenagers will usually adjust to wearing masks.
 It will help them to know that they’re playing a part in protecting their family, friends and the broader community from COVID-19.

 Talking with teenagers about face masks